This is a great sandwich combo. So why not a frittata?

 I usually use a Roma tomato for a frittata.
 It’s about the right size.
 I cut it into quarter-inch slices and then cut those into small cubes just right for the frittata.

 Cook the bacon until crisp.
 Remove and drain on a paper towel.
 Wipe out the pan.

 Put the eggs into a good-sized mixing bowl and beat just to mix them up.
 Add a bit of oil to the pan and let it get hot.
 Add a small amount of the eggs to the pan to set the bottom of the frittata to prevent sticking.
 Turn the heat down to medium low.
-Mix the smoked turkey breast, Havarti cheese, and avocado into the eggs.
-Because these are all ingredients that can tend to clump together, I find it helpful to add small amounts to the eggs at a time, stir, and repeat in order to have things unstuck and dispersed throughout the eggs.
-Also, put the avocado in last and lightly stire just once to avoid mashing up the avocado pieces.
+Mix the bacon, avocado, and tomato into the eggs.
 Pour the mixture into the pan.
 Cook this for about 5 minutes to set the bottom and sides.

 Preheat the broiler.
 When the 5 minutes cooking on the stove are up, place the pan under the broiler, about 6 to 7 inches below.
 Cook until the top is set and just starts to brown.
 This is about 1–1/2 to 2 minutes for me, but watch closely.

 Remove from the broiler, loosen up the sides with a spatula if necessary, and slide the frittata out onto the serving plate.